farroar/terraform-azurerm-multi-tenant-peering/README.md

 Notice that the 'auxiliary_tenant_ids' attribute has a list in which only the ***other*** tenant ID is listed.
 This will allow for additional mulit-tenancy if you like that kind of thing. :)

-4. In terraform, be sure to use the 'auxiliary_tenant_ids' attribute for the providers.
-The auxiliary_tenant_ids is for the OTHER tenants that the provider will need to access
+In terraform, be sure to use the 'auxiliary_tenant_ids' attribute for the providers.
+The auxiliary_tenant_ids is for the OTHER tenants that the provider will need to access.

     - keep in mind that if you are not using multiple tenants, you cannot use the auxiliary_tenant_ids attribute as it will fail.

-5. in Terraform, you will use tenant 1's serviceprincipal to perform the peerings in both tenants.
+You will use tenant 1's serviceprincipal to perform the peerings in both tenants.